citp/privacy-policy-historical/o/on/one/onestepahead.com.md

 ###### Online Account

-You have the option of establishing a password protected online account in which you may then save addresses and credit card information, review a history of your online purchases, utilize our gift registry and reminder service, and sign up to receive our periodic email updates.
+You have the option of establishing a password protected online account in which you may then save addresses, review a history of your online purchases, utilize our gift registry and reminder service, and sign up to receive our periodic email updates.

 ###### Product Reviews and Surveys